 University of Wisconsin - Madison is among your top options if you're planning on studying Real Estate.
 Real estate graduates from University of Wisconsin - Madison get a earnings boost of around 10.6% above the typical income of real estate graduates.
 Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.

 With 80.7% of the professors working full time, students will get a good amount of interaction with educators.
 For those who would like to keep going following their undergraduate degree, University of Wisconsin - Madison has grad programs available.
 Get a better idea of what being on campus at Wisconsin is like by enjoying some campus videos.

 University of Denver is a good choice for individuals interested in a Real Estate major.
 Students from the real estate program at University of Denver earn 10.1% more than the typical college graduate with the same degree.
 The surrounding area of an important city is tremendous for young people trying to find adequate possibilities for social networking, adventure, and life.

-The campus at University of Denver is extremely diverse and includes undergraduates from across 46 U.S. states and 46 nations around the world.
-U of Denver boasts a top ranked women's volleyball team.
+This institution has great value for students in Colorado.
+The campus at University of Denver is extremely diverse and includes undergraduates from across 49 U.S. states and 46 nations around the world.
 Videos from U of Denver can be a good way to explore university.

 Every student who is interested in Real Estate has to check out New York University.
 New York University offers graduate degrees in real estate for those interested in an advanced degree.
 The location in a major city is great for scholars trying to find adequate opportunities for social networking, adventure, and exploration.